Anthony D'Adam: Political career

-Trade Union Career
+Trade union career

 Prior to entering Parliament, D'Adam worked for three trade unions: The Forestry and Furnishing Products Division of the Construction, Forestry, Maritime, Mining, and Energy Union, the Public Service Association of NSW, and the Media, Entertainment and Arts Alliance.
 D'Adam supported a Picket line at New South Wales Parliament House as part of the Public Service Association of NSW's campaign against the Labor Government's changes to the worker compensation scheme.
 D'Adam cited his experience in the picket-line and other non-violent civil disobedience campaigns in a speech criticising the Roads and Crimes Legislation Amendment Bill 2022.

-Labor Party Involvement
+Labor Party involvement

 D'Adam is a member of the NSW Labor Left Faction.
 D'Adam publicly supported the attempts of Prime Minister Kevin Rudd and Senator John Faulkner to reform NSW Labor in 2013 in the wake of the Craig Thompson Affair and Independent Commission Against Corruption investigations concerning NSW Labor figures Eddie Obeid, Joe Tripodi, and Ian Macdonald.

 In 2019, D'Adam called on NSW Labor to abolish its General Secretary position following the revelation that the incumbent General Secretary, Kaila Murnain, was aware of an illegal $100,000 donation to the party from billionaire property-developer Huang Xiangmo.

 In 2020, D'Adam expressed concern that the structure of the Labor Party is leading to the collapse of rank-and-file participation and ultimately the Pasokification of the party.
-Following the resignation of NSW Labor Leader Jodi McKay in May 2021, D'Adam published an opinion piece in the Sydney Morning Herald calling on NSW Labor to conduct a rank-and-file ballot between the presumptive leadership candidates, Michael Daley and Chris Minns.
+Following the resignation of NSW Labor Leader Jodi McKay in May 2021, D'Adam published an opinion piece in The Sydney Morning Herald calling on NSW Labor to conduct a rank-and-file ballot between the presumptive leadership candidates, Michael Daley and Chris Minns.

 D'Adam is a founding editor of Unprecedented Times Magazine, a Labor Party publication associated with Democratic socialism.

-At the 2023 Australian Labor Party National Conference, D'Adam moved a motion to oppose Australia's participation in the AUKUS security partnership.
+At the 2023 Australian Labor Party National Conference, D'Adam moved a motion opposing Australia's participation in the AUKUS security partnership.